-Dr. Kotrba and the therapists at Thriving Minds Behavioral Health specialize in the expert assessment and treatment of Selective Mutism.
-Cognitive behavioral therapy is used to treat the child both in the office and then in natural settings.
+Dr. Aimee Kotrba and the experienced therapists at Thriving Minds specialize in the expert assessment and treatment of Selective Mutism.
+Cognitive behavioral therapy, the gold standard for the treatment of Selective Mutism, is used to treat the child both in the office and in natural (community and school) settings.
 Therapy consists of development of a fear hierarchy, which ranks steps of communication by level of distress.
 Then, the child is encouraged to take systematic steps through the hierarchy through modeling, stimulus fading, and use of coping strategies.
 In order to provide a inclusive treatment program, therapists regularly consult with the school and assist with both parents and school personnel in setting up weekly exposures (opportunities to practice being "brave" by facing fears in a methodical way outside of the clinical setting).

 Dr. Aimee Kotrba is the owner and lead psychologist of Thriving Minds Behavioral Health, a pediatric psychology clinic dedicated to providing exceptional, research-based behavioral treatment for Selective Mutism and related anxiety issues.
 Dr. Kotrba is the past President of the Selective Mutism Association (SMA) Board of Directors, and regularly offers local workshops on the identification and treatment of Selective Mutism for parents, professionals, and school personnel.
-Dr. Kotrba's work has appeared in numerous media outlets, including Parent Magazine, as well as MetroParent Magazine, and Livingston County Parent Magazine.
-She is a nationally-recognized speaker and expert on the assessment and treatment of Selective Mutism.
+She is a nationally-recognized speaker and expert on the assessment and treatment of Selective Mutism, and is the coauthor of Overcoming Selective Mutism: A Field Guide for Parents as well as the author of Selective Mutism: An Assessment and Intervention Guide for Therapists, Educators, and Parents.

 What Our Clients Say: